server00987/gmod-unitvehicles/_for developers/Chatter Template/readme.txt

-- Place this under sound/chatter2
+- Extract and place this under sound/chatter2
+- Rename and/or duplicate 'example_pd' folder if you like
-- You can rename and duplicate 'airunit' and 'groundunit' folders if you like for added variety
+- You can also rename and/or duplicate 'airunit' and 'groundunit' folders if you like for added variety
 - 'dispatch' and 'misc' folders are already handled by the chatter system, DO NOT RENAME THEM